samuel-cole/Engine-S/README.md

 # IntroToOpenGL
-Project with my AIE OpenGL tutorial work in it.
+Project with my AIE OpenGL engine in it.